Savings, CDs & IRAs

 Saving for retirement is one of the most important ways to plan for your future.
 We offer multiple IRA options to meet your savings needs.

 A traditional individual retirement account or individual retirement annuity (IRA) is a personal savings plan that offers tax benefits4 to encourage retirement savings.
-Generally, for 2017, if you haven't reached age 70 1/2 by the end of the tax year, you can contribute up to $5,500 a year to a traditional IRA if you have at least that much in taxable compensation for the year.
-In addition, individuals age 50 and older can make an extra "catch-up" contribution of $1,000 in 2017.
+Generally, for 2021, you can contribute up to $6,000 a year combined for all of your traditional and Roth IRAs, if you have at least that much in taxable compensation for the year.
+In addition, individuals age 50 and older can make an extra "catch-up" contribution of $1,000 in 2021.
 Funds in a traditional IRA grow tax deferred until they are withdrawn.
 Contributions may be fully or partially tax deductible, depending on certain factors.

 The Roth IRA is another type of personal savings plan that offers tax benefits4 to encourage retirement savings.
 The same contribution limits that apply to traditional IRAs also apply to Roth IRAs.
 With a Roth IRA, however, your allowable contribution may be reduced or eliminated if your annual income exceeds certain limits.
 Contributions to a Roth IRA are never tax deductible, but if certain conditions are met, distributions will be income tax free.